matthiasweiss/matthiasweiss.at/src/content/blog/building-my-new-personal-website-with-astro.md

 It's also possible to change the theme based on whether the user uses dark or light mode, with just a few lines of code.
 You can check out the [Astro docs](https://docs.astro.build/en/guides/syntax-highlighting/#setting-light-and-dark-mode-themes) for more information.

-Of course, I use my favorite theme, OneDark (and its light mode equivalent).
+Of course, I chose my favorite theme, OneDark (and its light mode equivalent).
 To showcase this, I've added a code snippet:

 ```ts
 export default defineConfig({